 So for those of you who would like to spend some quality time with your good old trusted friend, be sure to keep these things in mind.
 Pull your car out of the garage and spruce it up, but don't stop there.
 Go ahead and take it for a nice long drive.
 Think about offering some technical help to a local club member.
 Take that curious little neighborhood kid for a ride in a car that he or she will never forget.
 Join the club you've been thinking about lately and participate in their events.
 Support your British car parts suppliers and buy some goodies for your car.
 There's no doubt about it: there's a lot of things to do with your British car.
 Most of all, it's about having a good time!

-So top off your dashpots and put on your drivers gloves.
+So top off your dashpots and put on your driving gloves.
 It's time to have some fun!!

 See you on the road.......